saezlab/prostate-phosphoSWATH_V2/KinaseActivityAnalyses.md

 *Can this response explain the high activity of these kinases on t1 compare to t0?*

+**Regarding ABL1 & ABL2**

-\*\* Regarding ABL1/ABL2\*\* The Abl family kinases, Abl1 (c-Abl) and Abl2 (Arg), play a role in the regulation of cytoskeletal reorganization, cell migration, proliferation, and survival (17).
+The Abl family kinases, Abl1 (c-Abl) and Abl2 (Arg), play a role in the regulation of cytoskeletal reorganization, cell migration, proliferation, and survival (17).
 We and others have shown that endogenous Abl kinases are rapidly activated after EGFR stimulation (18-20).
 Abl kinases are required for EGF-mediated membrane ruffling and Rac activation at physiological concentrations of the ligand (21).
 Moreover, the SH2 domains of Abl1 and Abl2 have been shown to bind with high affinity to the EGFR and other ErbB family members by interacting with multiple tyrosines on the phosphorylated receptors (19, 22).
 However, little is known regarding the effects of Abl activation on EGFR physiological functions.
 Similar to the EGFR, Abl kinase hyperactivation has been linked to the pathogenesis of cancer.
 Chromosomal translocation events in human leukemias give rise to structurally altered oncogenic Abl fusion proteins such as Bcr-Abl, Tel-Abl, and Tel-Arg (17).
 Furthermore, enhanced expression of Abl kinases is observed in a subset of primary colon carcinomas and metastatic tumors (23), as well as in pancreatic ductal carcinomas and renal medullary carcinoma (24, 25).
 Also, Abl kinases are constitutively activated downstream of ErbB receptors and Src kinases in breast cancer cell lines (20).
 Here we show that the activated Abl kinase phosphorylates the EGFR at specific sites and uncouples the receptor from ligand-mediated internalization.Additionally, we show that kinase-active Abl disrupts the Cbl recruitment to the activated EGFR. *Thus, Abl and the EGFR may function synergistically in the pathogenesis of human tumors.*